securitaus/securitaus.github.io/_posts/2016-10-07-esxi-whitebox-lab-build.md

 ---
 ![ESXi Whitebox Lab Build]({{ site.url }}/img/esxi-whitebox-lab-build.jpg)

-When testing new software, distros, or hacking the occasional [VulnHub](vulnhub) image - VMware Workstation (Windows) or VMware Fusion
+When testing new software, distros, or hacking the occasional [VulnHub][vulnhub] image - VMware Workstation (Windows) or VMware Fusion
 (OSX) will suffice.
 However, when something more permanent is needed, there is ESXi.
-[VMware’s ESXi](esxi), in my opinion, is a more mature and easier to configure hypervisor than its counterparts and is the reason I used it in this build.
+[VMware’s ESXi][esxi], in my opinion, is a more mature and easier to configure hypervisor than its counterparts and is the reason I used it in this build.

 ### Requirements